openformatproj/multirotor/README.md

 The idea in this case is to define the behavior of bottom-level components (motors, propellers, sensors, the trajectory planner, and the controller), build a multirotor model by attaching their ports together, connect such a model to a simulator, and run it.

+Figure 2

-Figure 1 shows how the model has been built.
+Figure 2 shows how the model has been built.
 Along with the components cited above, it is possible to see the simulator engine and a structure used to step the simulation, which is basically composed of a timer connected to all elements that must step.

 Here's a snippet of how the environment is built at the code level (`description.py`):